Outstanding Pork Knuckle “Schweinshaxe” for Bavarian German Octoberfest

 Slice 3 cloves of garlic which are inserted into the holes and crevices of the pork

-Slice 3 medium-sized onions and place on the bottom of a large roasting pan.
+Slice 3 medium-sized onions and place them on the bottom of a large roasting pan.

 The layer of onions prevents the pork from burning in the oven as it roasts for 3 hours.